empowering personal freedom

 Counselling for couples

-My model of working is informed and grounded by the IMAGO relationship therapy model (Harville Hendrinks).
-The IMAGO model which is an internationally recognised way of working offers clients a relational counselling model to help them better understanding how to transform conflict into growth opportunities.
+My model of working is informed and grounded by the IMAGO relationship therapy model (Harville Hendrix).
+The IMAGO model is an internationally recognised way of working offers clients a relational counselling model to help them better understanding how to transform conflict into growth opportunities.
 I work with a practical frame, this includes offering couples exercises to enhance their couple dialogue and how then; listen, communicate and show empathy to each other, so that they can strengthen the aims moving forward.
 This way of working is effective to help a couple recognise that the differences that are present in a relationship is linked to the initial attraction between them, and consequently, how they move forward with greater acceptance and integration of difference.

+I bring coaching techniques for effective relationship building, from 9 years experience developing managers, solid teams and conflict resolution as CEO at The Counselling Foundation.
+I led an organisation of over 200 people influencing through times of both change and growth.
 Other relevant training I have undertaken in this field includes the advanced psycho sexual training at NOAS, Regents College, in London, and I offer support to clients who present with specific distress concerning sex or sexuality.